TelegramBots/Telegram.Bot.Framework/docs/wiki/deployment/ubuntu-nginx-selfsigned.md

+# ToDo: Use FDD method and start with Echo Bot.
+Add Another guide for CrazyCircleGame
 # Deploy to Ubuntu with Nginx and Self-Signed Certificate

 This tutorial shows you how to deploy your bot to an **Ubuntu 17.04** server and setup **webhooks**